Introduction

 - •Creative expression and building

-- •Sense of control in uncertain times
+- •Sense of control during time of uncertainty

 - •Competitive outlets and challenges